Leshiro/chess-alpha/README.md

-# Chess in Terminal ♟️
+# Chess Alpha

-A fully playable **chess game in the terminal**, written **from scratch in Python**.
+A fully playable **chess engine**, written **from scratch in Python**.

-This project focuses on implementing core chess mechanics, move validation, and a clean terminal UI — without using external chess libraries.
+This project focuses on implementing core chess mechanics, move validation, and a clean Pygame UI — without using external chess libraries.

-⚠️ **Note:** This game requires a terminal that supports **ANSI color escape codes**.
-If your terminal does not support ANSI colors, the board and pieces will not display correctly.

----

 ## 🎮 Features